 But I do still think they will work well for people who hate the feeling of foam earplugs expanding in the ear.
 But – not if you’re a side sleeper.
 Presumably, someone who has sensitive ears to the point where foam earplugs are no good to them also won’t want plastic earbuds in their ears.

-I think Quieton are correct when they say they won’t cut out all noise and are better for lower frequency noise.
+I think the manufacturer is correct when they say the Quieton won’t cut out all noise and are better for lower frequency noise.
 They are great at cutting out deeper ambient noise like my air conditioning unit or music and TV in the distance.
 But some noise, like the beeping of trucks reversing and sirens definitely cut through.
 To be fair though, I’m yet to try noise cancelling headphones or earbuds that cut out all noise – they all have limitations.

 As for the age old problem of snoring, they reduce it, but like even the very best of earplugs, it very much depends on how bad the snoring is.
 So if your partner snores loudly right next to your ears, don’t expect miracles from the Quieton.

-The Quieton are effective noise cancelling earbuds that will be ideal for some people, but less practical for others.
+The Quieton are effective noise cancelling earbuds that could be ideal if you want to cut out noise without replacing it with more noise.
 If you sleep on your back, and don’t like normal earplugs, they are a comfortable and effective way to reduce some noise in bed.
-But they will be less comfortable for side sleepers because of the plastic casing.
+However, they will be less comfortable for side sleepers because of the plastic casing.

-They are stylish, convenient and effective to use during the day.
-It’s great that you can independently switch from hearing to silent mode in each ear.
-So you don’t need to take them out to have a conversation.
-The price is a little high at $200, so these are not a budget solution to noise problems.
+They are stylish, convenient, and effective to use during the day.
+It’s great that you can independently switch from hearing to silent mode in each ear so you don’t need to take them out to have a conversation.
+The price is a little high at around $200 though, so they are not a budget solution to noise problems.